Excel VBA Clear Contents

 If you have observed the previous two methods, those two methods not only deleted or cleared off the cells provided.
 It also deleted the formatting of the cells we have provided.

-The moment you enter the range of cells by using RANGE object it will show all the properties and method associated with it.
+The moment you enter the range of cells by using a RANGE object, it will show all the properties and methods associated with it.

 Select this method.

 Sub Clear_Example() Range("A1:C3").ClearContents End Sub

 Now, this will clear content from A1 to C3 cell, but we will have all the existing formatting as it is.

 As you can see in the above picture, we have cell color in VBA, borders, and every formatting associated with those mentioned cells.